dashukin/postcss-text-indentation-adjustment/README.md

 PostCSS plugin for adjusting measurements or position values like padding, margin, translateY, top, bottom, etc. based on typography class names and relevant text metrics.

 #### The main goals of this plugin are:
-1. Provide safe ability to describe indentation corrections and avoid any dependency on custom style syntax.
+1. Provide safe ability to describe indentation corrections based on core typography styles.
+1. Avoid any dependency on custom style syntax.
-1. Support automatic creation of any dependend rules based on media queries, localizations or any specific parent selectors defined for common typography styles.
+1. Support **automatic creation of any dependend rules based on media queries, localizations or any specific parent selectors defined for common typography styles**.
-1. Support CSS, SCSS or whatever syntax postcss can handle via appropriate parser.
+1. Support **CSS, SCSS** or whatever syntax postcss can handle via appropriate parser.

 ## Example